 A judgement by the South African Constitutional Court in 2011 confirmed the right of employees in the mining industry who contracted certain occupational diseases to claim damages from their employers.
 Similar cases have also been threatened against participants in the coal sector of the mining industry.
-As a result Sasol Mining is currently the defendant in three separate litigation matters.
+As a result, Sasol Mining is currently the defendant in three separate litigation matters.

 The plaintiffs in the first matter involving 22 individual cases though not a class action, allege that they contracted coal-dust-related lung diseases, while in Sasol Mining's employment.
-The plaintiffs allege that they were exposed to harmful quantities of coal dust while working underground for Sasol Mining and that the company failed to comply with various sections of the Mine Health and Safety Act (including and various regulations issued in relation to the Mine Health and Safety Act) and failed to take effective measures to reduce the exposure of mine workers to coal dust.
-The plaintiffs allege that all of the above increased the risk for workers to contract coal dust related lung diseases.
+Two plaintiffs passed on after the matter commenced and their claims were subsequently withdrawn.
+The plaintiffs allege that they were exposed to harmful quantities of coal dust while working underground for Sasol Mining and that the company failed to comply with various sections of the Mine Health and Safety Act, 29 of 1996 (including various regulations issued in relation to this Act) and failed to take effective measures to reduce the exposure of mine workers to coal dust.
+The plaintiffs allege that all of the above increased the risk for workers to contract coal-dust-related lung diseases.